Nixinova/Nouva/syntax.md

   - Syntax: `<_type>`.
   - Examples: `<string>`, `<string | null | 0>`.

+## Identifiers

+Identifiers must start with a letter or underscore but can otherwise contain any alphanumeric or underscore characters.

+Various symbols may be used to attach metadata to an identifier.
+These symbols are integral parts of the identifier itself and must always be used, not just at declaration.

+- Instance variable identifiers inside a class may be made private using a `#` prefix.
+- Variable or function identifiers must end with a `?` if it is allowed to be null.
+- Function identifiers must end with a `!` if the function body contains any [`panic` statements](#error-handling).

+The order of the symbols at the start or end does not matter (i.e., `funcName!?` and `funcName?!` are interchangeable).

 ## Expressions

 The following are valid expressions in Nouva: